Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

    - Jupyter notebooks associated with the qsar modeling of ligand activity and yields.

 **3. notebooks/substrate-space/**
-  - Jupyter notebooks associated substrate clustering and selection.
+  - Jupyter notebooks associated with (1) scraping literature reactions, (2) calculating RDF descriptors, (3) substrate clustering using those descriptors and selection for HTE, and (4) HTE results.

 **4. pyproject.toml**
    - TOML file specifying the project's dependencies and environment configuration, facilitating reproducibility.